Purpose of this Manual

 Planning and Preparation

 Approximately one week prior to the meeting, FMIG leaders send an e-mail to invite all students to the meeting.
-They include the meeting’s agenda along with a WeJoinIn link for students to RSVP for the meeting which assists with lunch ordering as well as reporting to financial supporters.
+They include the meeting’s agenda along with a WeJoinIn link for students to RSVP for the meeting which assists with ordering lunch.

 Timeline